Benefits of a Project-based Education

 "For my MQP, I worked with Securos, a biomedical veterinary company in Sturbridge, Mass., and created a new surgical system for treating hip dislocation in German Shepherds and Golden Retrievers—it's actually going to be unveiled in fall as the new gold standard for treating hip dislocation in canines.
 Through my projects, I've been able to help solve a problem in Cape Town, South Africa, and solve a problem (with dogs) right here in the United States.
 The project experience at WPI has really given me the ability to impact people across the world."

 Benefits to Project Sponsors

-More than 70 percent of projects completed by WPI students are sponsored by major organizations.
+Over half of the projects completed by WPI students are sponsored by external organizations.